Agent

 Key features:

-• Works with different chat models.
+• Works with different LLMs.

-• Can use external tools such as search engines and calculators.
+• Can use external tools.

-• Lets you define custom exit conditions (for example, stop after generating text or using a specific tool).
+Exit conditions specify when the Agent should stop, for example, after generating text or using a specific tool.

 • Maintains conversation history.